-I have been playing around with the ROM files of Nintendo DS games ever since I bought one and ‘accidentally’ acquired an R4 cartridge for it.
+I have been playing around with the ROM files of Nintendo DS games ever since I bought one (the DS Lite) and ‘accidentally’ acquired an R4 cartridge for it not long afterwards.

-There are plenty of tools out there which will let you look through and extract the files from within an NDS ROM, but I won’t be hosting any on here for obvious reasons 🙂
+There are plenty of tools out there which will let you look through and extract the files from within an NDS ROM, but the one I used the most was NDS Explorer v2.

 Music hacking on the Nintendo DS

 This has been moved to a separate sub-page, so click here.